enweg/BayesFluxR-replication/README.md

 After installation of Julia and R, BayesFlux and BayesFluxR can be installed.

-- R: BayesFluxR can be installed from CRAN by using
+- R: BayesFluxR can be installed using (This installs the version we used for the paper).

 ```
 install.packages("remotes")
 remotes::install_github("enweg/BayesFluxR@v0.1.3")
 ```

-If the replication is not using the Docker image, we recommend setting the 'JULIA_HOME' environment variable to the path of the manual Julia installation.
-This is the best way to replicate the findings using BayesFluxR, since some environments do not allow automatic installtion of Julia.
+We recommend setting the 'JULIA_HOME' environment variable to the path of the manual Julia installation.
+This is the best way to replicate the findings using BayesFluxR, since some environments do not allow automatic installation of Julia.

-- Julia: BayesFlux can be installed from the official repository using
+- Julia: BayesFlux can be installed from the official repository using (This again uses the version that we used for the paper).

 ```
 using Pkg